theopin/tp/docs/DeveloperGuide.md

 ## 5.4.
 Data storage<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 This feature stores cheat sheets on the hard-drive in the form of XML file.
-When the application loads subsequently, data from these files will be converted and loaded into the application.
+When the application loads, data from these files will be converted and loaded into the application.

 <a id="file-writer"></a>
 ### 5.4.1 Writing files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 Whenever you give a command to *add* or *edit* a cheatsheet, this feature will be activated.
 Through this feature, CheatLogs will attempt to update all cheatsheet files, creating a new cheat sheet file if a new cheat sheet is created.
-To ensure that your cheat sheet files
+To ensure the organization of your cheatsheet files, these files are created in a subdirectory whose name matches the subject name of each cheatsheets.

 <a id="file-reader"></a>
 ### 5.4.2 Reading files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-When CheatLogs is launched, it attempts to parse all XML files present in the /data directory and use it to create individual cheat sheets for each file.
-In the event that a particular XML file cannot be read, it will be skipped to ensure that other files can be converted into cheat sheets.
+When CheatLogs is launched, this feature looks through the directories present in the /data directory recursively to find XML files that can be converted to cheatsheets.
+After verifying that the XML file has the relevant attributes and does not contain any non-alphanumeric characters, the Java DOM parser converts these files into cheatsheets and adds them to the list.

 <a id="file-destroyer"></a>
 ### 5.4.3 Deleting files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 When you decide to remove a cheat sheet, CheatLogs will delete the relevant cheat sheet files immediately.
-After this operation, it will perform a search through the /data directory and delete any subdirectories without any cheat sheet.
-This ensures that your /data file is not cluttered with empty directories.
+This is done by locating the path of the XML file corresponding to the cheat sheet.
+Subsequently, this feature will delete it provided that the XML file still exists.
+After deleting a file, this feature performs a recursive search through the data directory, to delete any directories that are empty after this operation.
+This ensures that there is no clutter of empty folders existing in the /data directory.